 For those who are new to Flowing Zen, you need to know some of the backstory.

-My former teacher, Sifu Wong, is all about “curing the incurable”.
+My ex-teacher, Sifu Wong, is all about “curing the incurable”.
 It’s his core message.
 It should be no surprise that this message sells well.
 Sick people are desperate to believe in something.

 I was one of those people.